 Returns are an inevitable part of retail, and how you handle them can make or break a customer relationship.
 This process, known as reverse logistics, involves receiving returned items, inspecting them for quality, and deciding whether they can be restocked, refurbished, or discarded.
 A clear and simple returns process builds trust and encourages repeat business.
 By treating returns with the same level of care as outbound orders, you show customers you value their business even when a purchase doesn't work out.
 Efficiently managing returns also helps you recover value from returned goods and get them back into your inventory quickly.

-Overcoming Common Warehouse Challenges
+Common Warehouse Challenges (and How to Solve Them)

 Even the most organized retail operations run into warehousing snags.
 From misplaced inventory to sudden demand spikes, these challenges can disrupt your entire supply chain if left unaddressed.
 The good news is that you can get ahead of them with smart planning and the right systems.
 Instead of reacting to problems as they pop up, you can build a resilient warehouse operation that supports your business goals.